St. Mark’s Church

 Unfortunately, in 1996, Lebewohl was brutally murdered during a robbery in 1996, right at his beloved business.
 The homicide is still unsolved12.

 St. Mark’s Church has always been a strong supporter of the area’s artistic community.
 Some of its present non-profit partners13 include the New York Theater Ballet and the Poetry Project.
 In fact, the revolutionary punk-meets-poetry band, The Patti Smith Group, was conceived there.
-Others who have performed or started their careers at St. Mark’s Church include members of Richard Foreman’s avant-garde Ontological-Hysteric Theater, poet Kahlil Gibran, dancer Isadora Duncan, and psychedelic rock and roll band Mind Garage.
+Others who have performed or started their careers at St. Mark’s Church include members of Richard Foreman’s avant-garde Ontological-Hysteric Theater, poet Kahlil Gibran, dancer Isadora Duncan, and psychedelic rock and roll band Mind Garage."Jazz on the portico" at St. Mark's Church.

 Image Source: Facebook